pathminder/pathminder.github.io/_classes/stalker-soul-hunter.md

     levels: [1, 5]
     levesl_text:
       1: sense
-      5: combat reading
+      5: soulburning
       7: insight
       9: readiness
     text: |
       At 1st level, a stalker gains a pool of *ki* points, supernatural energy he can use to accomplish amazing feats.
-The number of points in the stalker's *ki* pool is equal to 1/2 her stalker level + his Wisdom modifier (minimum of 1).
+The number of points in the stalker's *ki* pool is equal to 1/2 her stalker level + his Wisdom modifier (minimum of 1) + 2.

       At 1st level, the stalker may spend 1 point of *ki* to grant himself a +4 insight bonus to a single Perception or Sense Motive check as an immediate action, as he uses his *ki* to feel out the vibrations of others and their hidden motives.

-      At 5th level, the stalker may use his deadly strikes in conjunction with his combat insight to "read" his opponent's defenses and deliver devastating blows beyond his foe's guard.
-The stalker spends one point of *ki* as a swift action to read his target opponent, and may apply his deadly strike to all martial strikes initiated by the stalker for a number of rounds equal to his Wisdom modifier against this target.
-If the stalker scores a successful critical hit against the target while this ability is active, then he activates deadly strike as normal.
+      At 5th level, the soul hunter may use his soulburning class feature on Claimed targets within 30 ft. of his position.
+The stalker spends 1 point of *ki* as a move action and all Claimed targets suffer his soulburning damage.

       At 7th level, the stalker may spend 1 point from his *ki* pool to gain a +4 insight bonus on a saving throw as an immediate action.